 What the theory claims

-• The concealed-discovery version: in the most speculative framing, Artemis is the public tip of a sustained but unpublicized program driven by findings from the Apollo era that were not disclosed.
-The program's size, budget, and political resilience across administrations are offered as circumstantial evidence.
+The concealed-discovery framing.
+In the most speculative version — held by a smaller subset of researchers including Dr. Steven Greer (founder of the Disclosure Project and the Center for the Study of Extraterrestrial Intelligence) — Artemis is the public tip of a sustained but unpublicized program driven by anomalous findings from the Apollo era that were not disclosed, and possibly by independent capabilities developed inside classified special-access programs.
+The program's size, budget, and political resilience across administrations of both parties are offered as circumstantial evidence.
+The framing is held by a specific community and rejected by most independent researchers who raise the other framings.

 The variations

-Not all of these framings belong to the same community, and many serious researchers reject the more speculative versions.
-The strategic-resources and race-with-China framings are widely accepted — they appear in Congressional testimony and RAND Corporation papers.
-The Van Allen and Apollo-continuity framings are contested even within independent-research circles.
-The concealed-discovery framing is held by a smaller subset.
-The point is that Artemis II's existence means all of these debates are now being conducted against current data, not archival footage.
+Not all of these framings belong to the same community, and many serious researchers explicitly reject the more speculative versions.
+The strategic-resources and race-with-China framings are widely accepted — they appear in Congressional testimony, RAND Corporation papers, and the Artemis Accords diplomatic framework.
+The Van Allen framing and the Apollo-continuity framing are contested even within independent-research circles.
+The Space Force militarization framing is partially documented in public policy but is debated in its extensions.
+The concealed-discovery framing is held by a specific subset.
+What the variations share is the argument that the official narrative — Artemis as a straightforward science-and-inspiration return — understates the actual motivations in a way that becomes more legible as more documents are released and more missions flown.
+Artemis II's existence means all of these debates are now being conducted against current data, not archival footage.
+That is itself a shift.

 What researchers point to